mfedoriv/LinearRegression/README.md

-# LinearRegression
+# Linear Regression
-Implementation of simple Linear Regression with gradient search.
+Implementation of simple one variable Linear Regression with gradient search.